coderhoades/TailscaleProject/README.md

 - Expand the environment to include additional applications and user personas to better simulate a real enterprise deployment.

 The current implementation demonstrates the access control model, but these additions would move the project closer to a production-grade enterprise deployment.
 The classic problem of "I'm having fun with this project but there's only so much time in the day". ❤️

+I'm excited for the opportunity to work with the SEs and our customers to truly understand from the inside what problems we're facing in the higher customer segments.

 ## AI disclosure